named-data/NFD/docs/manpages/nfdc-face.rst

 The **nfdc face show** command shows properties and statistics of one specific face.

 The **nfdc face create** command creates a UDP unicast, TCP, or Ethernet unicast face.
+If the face already exists, the specified arguments will be used to update its properties, if possible.
 Local FaceUri is required for creating Ethernet unicast faces; otherwise it must be omitted.
 The NDNLPv2 unicast reliability feature may be explicitly enabled by specifying **reliability on** or explicitly disabled by specifying **reliability off**.